When working with categorical variables and their levels, you'll

 |Find observations that are not in a defined category|

 You can use categorical arrays in a variety of statistical analyses.
 For example, you might want to compute descriptive statistics for data grouped by the category levels, conduct statistical tests on differences between category means, or perform regression analysis using categorical predictors.

-  Statistics Toolbox™ functions that accept a grouping variable as an input argument accept categorical arrays.
+Statistics and Machine Learning Toolbox™ functions that accept a grouping variable as an input argument accept categorical arrays.
 This includes descriptive functions such as:

 You can also use categorical arrays as input arguments to analysis functions and methods based on models, such as:

 When you use a categorical array as a predictor in these functions,

 the fitting function automatically recognizes the categorical predictor,

 and constructs appropriate dummy indicator variables for analysis.